 Results

-We examined the relationship between AFI and intelligence using two designs: between and within families.
+We examined the relationship between AFI and intelligence using two designs: a between-family design, and a within-family design (which also includes between-family variance in the differences between the family means).
 The results are organized into those two designs.
-The between family analyses report the relationships between the average AFI and various measures of ability.
-The within family analyses attempt to replicate the between family ﬁndings by testing whether diﬀerences in AFI can be explained by diﬀerences in various measures of ability.
-If there is a causal relationship between intelligence and AFI then diﬀerences in AFI will be signiﬁcantly associated with diﬀerences in ability.
-If the relationship is the result of between family confounds, such as shared environmental inﬂuences, then diﬀerences in AFI will not be signiﬁcantly associated with diﬀerences in ability, and accordingly, AFI cannot be caused by intelligence.
+The between-family analyses report the relationships between the within-family average AFI and various measures of ability.
+The within-family analyses replicate the between family ﬁndings using within-family difference scores by testing whether diﬀerences in AFI can be explained by diﬀerences in various measures of ability.

-Between Family
+Between-Family Analyses

-First, we examined the between family results.
-We tested whether the family average of Gen2 AFI could be predicted by the family averages of Gen1 ability and of Gen2 ability.
+First, we examined the between-family results.
+We tested whether the family average of Gen2 AFI could be predicted by the family averages of Gen1 intellectual ability and of Gen2 intellectual ability.
 We evaluated the inﬂuences both independently and simultaneously.
-All ability scores have been standardized by generation (g = 0, sd = 1), prior to averaging by household.
+All intelligence scores have been standardized by generation (g = 0, sd = 1), prior to averaging by household.
 AFI scores have been standardized by gender (AFI = 0, sd = 1), prior to averaging by household.

 Gen1 Mean Intelligence → Gen2 Mean AFI.
-Gen1 sister averages of standardized AFQT scores were used to predict Gen2 averages of gender standardized AFI.
+Gen1 sister averages (NLSY79 mothers) of standardized AFQT scores were used to predict Gen2 averages of gender standardized AFI.
+[Table 4?]
 Table 12 on page 32 displays the results by Gen2 linking.
-The Mixed model reports the averages of the ﬁrst borns of each sister (n = 342), the Daughters model reports the averages of the ﬁrst born girls (n = 264), and the Sons model reports the averages of the ﬁrst born sons (n = 282).
+The Mixed model reports the averages of the ﬁrst borns child (both males and females) of each sister (n = 342), the Daughters model reports the averages of the ﬁrst born girls (n = 264), and the Sons model reports the averages of the ﬁrst born sons (n = 282).
 All three models reveal similar results.
 A one

-unit increase in the average standardized intelligence of the children’s mothers predicted
+unit increase in the average standardized intelligence of the children’s mothers predicted [a statistically significant?]

-≈ .013 increase in average Gen2 AFI.
+≈ .013 increase in average Gen2 AFI [what are the AFI units?
+Months?
+Years?
+Should probably indicate that].
 The adjusted R2 varied slightly by Gen2 linking

 (Mixed = .087, Daughters = .097, Sons = .103).

 Gen2 Mean Intelligence → Gen2 Mean AFI.
-Gen2 cousin averages of standardized ability scores were used to predict Gen2 averages of gender standardized AFI.
-Table 13 on page 33 displays the results by Gen2 linking.
-The Mixed model reports the averages of the ﬁrst borns of each sister (n = 344), the Daughters model reports the averages of the ﬁrst born girls (n = 267), and the Sons model reports the averages of the ﬁrst born sons (n = 283).
+Gen2 cousin averages of standardized intellectual ability scores were used to predict Gen2 averages of gender-standardized AFI.
+Table 5?Table 13 on page 33 displays the results by Gen2 linking.
+The Mixed model reports the averages of the ﬁrst-borns of each of the NLSY79 mothers (sisters) (n = 344), the Daughters model reports the averages of the ﬁrst born girls (n = 267), and the Sons model reports the averages of the ﬁrst born sons (n = 283).
 All three models reveal similar results.
-A one unit increase in the average standardized intelligence of the children predicted ≈ .075 increase in average Gen2 AFI.
+A one unit increase in the average standardized intelligence of the children predicted [a statistically significant?] ≈ .075 year?
+Month? increase in average Gen2 AFI.
 The adjusted R2 varied slightly by Gen2 linking (Mixed

 = .014, Daughters = .016, Sons = .009).
+[Much smaller R-squares, by a whole order of magnitude – are we sure these are correct?]

 Joint Mean Intelligence → Gen2 Mean AFI.
-Results from the Gen1 sister averages of standardized AFQT scores and Gen2 cousin averages of standardized ability scores predictions of Gen2 averages of gender standardized AFI are displayed in
+Results from the Gen1 sister averages of standardized AFQT scores and Gen2 cousin averages of standardized intellectual ability scores predictions of Gen2 averages of gender standardized AFI are displayed in

 Table 14 on page 34.
 Again, three models based on Gen2 linking are displayed: Mixed